 It turns out that the firmer midsection, which allows you to get good hook sets when fishing with weighted nymphs, also allows you to get good hook sets when fishing poppers for largemouth bass.

 The last few tip sections of a tenkara rod have to be relatively soft to cast a light line.
 The tip sections of the TenkaraBum 36 are just soft enough to cast a size 2.5 line with ease.
 The rod has enough backbone that you can fish a furled or floating line if you wish, but personally, I wouldn't go over a size 3.5 with this rod unless you wanted to fish a big bulky fly like a large Muddler Minnow.

 It turns out that tip sections just soft enough to cast a light line are also soft enough that even smaller fish are fun to catch!
 They'll put a bend in the rod and you'll feel every head shake.

 The transition between the softer tip sections and firmer midsection is so smooth, though, that casting the rod is a dream.
 As you start your forward cast, you can feel the rod load but you can also feel the power of the midsection.
 You can feel the transfer of power from the butt to the midsection to the tip sections to the line.

 On the forward stroke, once you feel that the rod is pulling the line, it takes just a flick to send the line forward.
 An abrupt stop with the rod still high will give you some of the tightest loops you've ever achieved with a tenkara rod.

-The TenkaraBum 36's faster action compared to other tenkara rods will give you greater line speed and tighter loops.
+The TenkaraBum 36 has a faster action than other tenkara rods, which will give you greater line speed and tighter loops.
 If you enjoy fishing dry flies, you will find they are easier to cast with this rod than with other tenkara rods.
 The same holds true for bulky flies, like the aforementioned Muddler Minnow - which no one would consider a tenkara fly but which casts surprisingly well with the TenkaraBum 36 and a size 3.5 line.